Dr. Greg Stevenson | DVM

 Amy Borys-Lynn | RVT

 Molly joined the Blueberry Creek team in 2018, shortly after moving to Lanark County from Nottingham, England.
-As a “people” person, Molly enjoys greeting clients and their pets in Reception, while also working with the team in our treatment area.
+As a people person, Molly enjoys greeting clients and their pets in reception.
+She also loves working with the team in our treatment area, managing our social media accounts and in-clinic communications.

-Molly grew up living with English Mastiffs and working with racehorses in a rehabilitation facility, and has now “down-sized” to caring for her Golden Retriever, Happy.
-She loves the busy lifestyle of living off-the-grid with her spouse, Jonathan and 2 young children, Bella and Finnigan.
+Molly grew up living with English Mastiffs and working with racehorses in a rehabilitation facility.
+She has since “down-sized” to caring for her Golden Retriever, Happy and lovely cat, Jolly.
+She loves her busy lifestyle with her 2 young children, Bella and Finnigan.
+She also enjoys spending time with family and friends whilst taking advantage of the great outdoors as much as possible.

 Tanya Tuck | Receptionist, Kennel Assistant